Minnesota Healthcare Informatics School - MN

 Should you complete an internship?
 Well, theoretically, the college that you choose will probably have a requirement for it prior to graduation.
 However, if it does not, you should take the time to weigh out the options of an internship.
 There is no better place to gain more knowledge about nursing informatics than on the front line.
 An internship can give you the opportunity to apply your education and can also give you some visibility to possible employers.

-Through campus based and online programs, aspiring Nurses in Health Informatics in Minneapolis, St. Paul and Rochester, Minnesota can prepare themselves for careers at some of the best hospitals and healthcare facilities in the country including the United Hospital, Abbott Northwestern Hospital, Children’s of Minnesota and St. Mary’s Hospital.
+Through campus based and online programs, aspiring Nurses in Health Informatics in Minneapolis, St. Paul and Rochester, Minnesota may be able to prepare themselves for the possibility of employment in some of the largest hospitals and healthcare facilities in the state including the United Hospital, Abbott Northwestern Hospital, Children’s of Minnesota and St. Mary’s Hospital.